red-wheelbarrow/projects/README.md

 This ELK server is configured to monitor the following machines:
 - _TODO: List the IP addresses of the machines you are monitoring_

-We have installed the following Beats on these machines:
+I have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _Filebeat_
+- _Metricbeat_

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._